There are new requirements for the Tour of Heroes app:

 Refresh the browser.
-We see only the app title and heroes link.
-We don't see the heroes list.
+The browser displays the app title and heroes link,

-The AppComponent is now attached to a router and displaying routed views.
-For this reason and to distinguish it from other kinds of components, we call this type of component a Router Component.
+The AppComponent has a router and displays routed views.
+For this reason, and to distinguish it from other kinds of components, this component type is called a router component.

-Routing only makes sense when we have multiple views.
-We need another view.
+Routing only makes sense when multiple views exist.